Hard Ball Get

 1889 - VICTORIA vs NORTHERN NSW

-- many sources incorrectly label this as an intercolonial match against "New South Wales".
+MYTH - many sources incorrectly label this as an intercolonial match against "New South Wales".

 REALITY - Victoria's opponents were a representative team from the Newcastle-based Northern District Football Association (NDFA).
 The main NSW league, the Sydney-based NSWFA, had no involvement in the tour.